waldoapp/gradle-plugin/README.md

 # Waldo gradle tools

-This Gradle plugin allows to upload the latest version of your app to Waldo It simply interacts with our public API.
+This Gradle plugin allows to upload the latest version of your app to Waldo.

+It simply interacts with our public API.

 ## Testing

-When testing, you can publish the plugin locally and fetch it from a test project.
+When testing, you can publish the plugin locally:

-In project:
 ```
 > ./gradlew clean build publishToMavenLocal
 ```

-In test project, add `mavenLocal()` at the top of buildScript repositories
+Then in a test project, add `mavenLocal()` at the top of buildScript repositories.

 ## Deploying

-When ready, make sure the version is upped, and use
+When ready, make sure the version is upped, and use:
 ```
 > ./gradlew publishPlugins
 ```